Earth Activist Training strives to educate all learners.

 Diversity FUnd Scholarships

 Earth Activist Training is committed to increasing the diversity of the global permaculture and regenerative land movements.
 With a justice-based approach to access and education, we aim to lighten the financial burden of Indigenous peoples and People of Color working in environmental and food justice areas through Pay-What-You-Can scholarships.

 A limited number of Diversity Fund Scholarships are available for each course.
 Please reach out if you are interested in an application. at firstname.lastname@example.org.

 We are grateful to the donors who have made this opportunity possible.
 Donations warmly accepted to support and expand this program.

 EAT is a program of both practical skills and consciousness change.

-Permaculture, nonviolence, wilderness awareness, and magic all teach us to look at the world upside down and sideways, to see patterns and relationships, not just things.
-When we do, we go through the personal transformation we call “empowerment.”
+Permaculture, nonviolence, wilderness awareness, and magic all teach us to look at the world upside down and sideways, to see patterns and relationships, not just things.”

 Check out when our programs and events are taking place.